crocs-muni/usable-cert-validation/_pages/guides/gnutls-client.md

 [gnutls_record_recv (GnuTLS docs)](https://gnutls.org/manual/gnutls.html#index-gnutls_005frecord_005frecv-1)

 ### Closing the connection
-The client is usually the one to initiate that the connection is finished.
+The client is usually the one to indicate that the connection is finished.
 When we want the connection closed, the following steps are performed.
 ~~~c

     /* Send the "close notify" message to the server, alerting it that we are closing the connection. */